“Soul of a Nation: Art in the Age of Black Power” Virtual Programs

 (Directed by Shola Lynch, 2004, 76 min.)

 This compelling documentary takes an in-depth look at the 1972 presidential campaign of Shirley Chisholm, the first Black woman elected to Congress and the first to seek nomination for the highest office in the land.
-On Thursday, August 27, tune in at 6:30 p.m. for a Facebook Live discussion with panelists including Chisholm ’72 director Shola Lynch.
+On Thursday, September 24, tune in at 6:30 p.m. for the rescheduled Facebook Live discussion with panelists including Chisholm ’72 director Shola Lynch.
 Streaming through August 30

 • Bless Their Little Hearts